IntelOpenDesign/ConnectAnyThing/README.md

 # Overview

-ConnectAnyThing is an open platform aimed to enable non-technical creative people, to control Intel's Galileo development board, through an HTML5 website.
-The first version of this system was created during an Intel's internal hackthone in December of 2013.
+ConnectAnyThing is an open platform intended for easy prototyping of connected appliances, devices, and installations using Intel’s Galileo development board.
+When you load ConnectAnyThing onto the Galileo’s SD card, Galileo broadcasts a WiFi network and hosts an HTML5 webpage that allows anyone to connect, read inputs and control outputs from their mobile device.
+The first version of this system was created during an Intel internal hackthon in December of 2013.

+Some potential uses:

+Make a publicly controllable art installation.
+Interactive window displays.
+Remote monitoring and control for cold/toxic/unpleasant environments.
+Build a mobile-controlled door lock or lights for a shed or outbuilding.

 The Team:
 Carlos Montesinos <carlos.montesinos@intel.com>